wmcmurray/detect-adblocker/README.md

 Now you only need to check for adblocker variable in your code

     if (adblocker) {
-        // the add blocker is enabled
+        // the ad blocker is enabled
     }else{
         // ad blocker is not enabled
     }